Eleni Saich: Club career

 Eleni Saich started playing football in the Giorgos Plitsis Academy in Larissa.
 She then moved to Germany where she joined TuRa Niederhöchstadt and later 1.FFC Frankfurt.
 She played in 1.FFC Frankfurt's academy for 6 years.

 On 13 July 2019, Saich returned to Greece to sign for PAOK.
 She made her Champions League debut a month later against Anderlecht when she came on as a substitute in the 89th minute for Dimitra Karapetsa.
 That was her only appearance for the club as she later joined their rivals Aris Thessaloniki before the start of the 2019-20 season.
 After 3 years, she moved to Kastoria GPO where she played until the 2023-24 season.

 On 16 July 2024, she joined Asteras Tripolis.
 She made 21 appearances and scored a goal in a 3-1 win over OFI.
 Asteras finished 4th in the league and reached the quarterfinals of the cup.

 On 21 June 2025, she joined Greek A Division champions AEK.
+She made 28 appearances in all competitions, helping the club finish second in the league and reach the cup semifinals, while also scoring twice, against Kifisia and Volos.